 MWA Architects, Blitch Knevel

 L+M partnered with Enterprise Community Partners, Inc. and Providence Community Housing to create a new mixed-income community in New Orleans on the site where the Lafitte public housing development once stood.
 The first two phases were completed in 2011 consisting of approximately $77 million in total development costs and includes the construction of 276 public housing and low-income units in a mix of single family homes, duplexes and six-plex buildings.
-There are an additional 241-units to be built onsite including a mix of senior rental housing, market-rate rental housing and homeownership.
+There are an additional 241-units onsite including a mix of senior rental housing, market-rate rental housing and homeownership.

 In addition to providing housing, Faubourg Lafitte aims to foster the growth of a healthy and diverse community with improved access to key services.
 Located directly across the street from the development site is the Sojourner Truth Neighborhood Center, a community center that provides a range of services including case management, employment training, community literacy courses, home buyer counseling, and a Boys & Girls Club operated summer camp.
 Faubourg Lafitte is also situated along the new Lafitte Greenway which will link various neighborhoods of New Orleans together with bike paths, walking trails and community gardens.